rubygarage/rubygarage.github.com/slides/oop.markdown

 --

-## Ways to add a custom behaviour to an instance
+## Ways to add a custom behavior to an instance

 ```ruby
 book = BookInStock.new